duplicati/duplicati.github.io/_posts/articles/2017-02-12-Getting-Started.md

 ### Mobile devices and small screens.

-If you are using a device with small screen, the menu is located top-right, and needs an extra click to show.
+On devices with small screens, the menu is located top-right, and needs an extra click to show.

 <div class="lightgallery">
   <a href="../../images/quick-guide/small-home-no-menu.png" data-sub-html="The empty home screen on a small display.
 Click the menu icon near the top to see the menu.">